Skip to main content

 SPECIFIC ROLE FOR THE UNDERGRADUATE (TASKS AND LEARNING OUTCOMES)

-Specific roles, tasks, and learning outcomes depend on specific clinical assignment but will include at least one of the following:
+Specific roles, tasks, and learning outcomes depend on the specific clinical assignment but will include at least one of the following:

 Task 2: Call patients with upcoming appointments; assess and document their needs; and refer them to resources that address their needs.